The Theraplay Institute is committed to research

 - Providing Theraplay and MIM training to therapists involved in research projects.

 - Providing Theraplay and MIM supervision to therapists and onsite supervisors

 - Providing consultation in the development of research projects on Theraplay on in writing grant proposals

 The Theraplay Institute is pleased to invite applications from Ph.D. students for a research scholarship.
 The scholarship is worth $1,500.00 and may be used for any research expenses that the student encounters.
-Research must be completed by August 1, 2021.
+Research must be completed by August 1 of the year in which the funds are awarded.
 Funds will be dispersed upon completion of the project.

 Publication of findings is expected.
 The project should involve the implementation of Theraplay and/or the MIM with a specific population of clients.
 Descriptive studies will not be considered for funding.

 Students studying counseling, clinical, or education/school psychology or marriage and family counseling, or early intervention, or in doctoral clinical social work programs are eligible.
 Students work must be supervised by a graduate school professor with extensive knowledge or research methods.
 All projects must have IRB approval prior to implementation.

 Students do not have to have prior Theraplay experience, but must be trained in clinical work with children, and must have some experience in counseling children and families.
 Theraplay training will be required if the student is awarded the grant at a reduced cost.

 PLEASE NOTE THE RESEARCH SCHOLARSHIP PROGRAM IS CURRENTLY ON HOLD DUE TO COVID.
 WE WILL UPDATE THE COMMUNITY WHEN THIS CHANGES.
 THANK YOU!

 Congratulations to our 2019 Scholarship Recipient!